Skip to main content

 • Nominators do not submit nominations directly to this award category.

-• When a nominator enters a book into the Fiction Book Award or Non-Fiction Book Award, they indicate that the writer is a Queensland author.
+• When a nominator enters a book into The University of Queensland Fiction Book Award or The University of Queensland Non-Fiction Book Award, they indicate that the writer is a Queensland author.
 These Queensland-authored books form the eligible list.

-• Judges in the Fiction Book Award and Non-Fiction Book Award categories will select The Courier-Mail People’s Choice Queensland Book of the Year Award shortlist from the eligible books.
+• Judges in The University of Queensland Fiction Book Award and The University of Queensland Non-Fiction Book Award categories will select The Courier-Mail People’s Choice Queensland Book of the Year Award shortlist from the eligible books.

 • State Library runs a public online vote (open to anybody in Australia, one vote per person) during August.
 The book that receives the highest number of votes wins.

-Congratulations to Sita Walker, winner of the 2023 Courier-Mail People's Choice Queensland Book of the Year Award
+Thanks to everyone who voted in 2024.
+The winner of The Courier-Mail People's Choice Queensland Book of the Year Award was revealed at the awards ceremony on 5 September 2024.

 Judges' comments: